Financial accounts

 11 Non-financial corporations

-The reconciliation sector, which shows the inconsistencies between debtor and creditor sector information, is treated as a separate sector.
-The data for the reconciliation sector has been added to the non-financial corporation sector in the reports to Eurostat and OECD.
+The reconciliation sector, which shows the inconsistencies between debtor and creditor sector information and sometimes the inconsistencies between the financial accounts and the non-financial accounts, is treated as a separate sector in the working databases in the financial accounts.
+The data for the reconciliation sector has been added to the non-financial corporation sector in the publications and the reports to Eurostat and OECD.

 12 Financial corporations